-Jazz/Contemporary piano lesson/class in Bangsar, Hartamas Heights, Damansara Heights, Mon't Kiara, Sri Hartamas, Desa Sri Hartamas, Bandar Utama, Taman Tun Dr. Ismail (TTDI), Petaling Jaya (P.J.), KLCC and Kuala Lumpur (K.L.), Penang, Perak, Perlis, Pahang, Malacca (Melaka), Negeri Sembilan, Johor, Kedah, Kelantan, Terengganu, Sabah, Sarawak, Selangor, in Malaysia, Singapore, Thailand, Australia, New Zealand, Japan, Hong Kong, Korea and other international countries.
+Jazz/Contemporary piano lesson/class in Bangsar, Hartamas Heights, Damansara Heights, Mon't Kiara, Sri Hartamas, Desa Sri Hartamas, Bandar Utama, Taman Tun Dr. Ismail (TTDI), Petaling Jaya (pj), KLCC and Kuala Lumpur (kl), Penang, Perak, Perlis, Pahang, Malacca (Melaka), Negeri Sembilan, Johor, Kedah, Kelantan, Terengganu, Sabah, Sarawak, Selangor, in Malaysia.

 Jazz piano lessons/classes are conducted by international music coach, Ms. Jin Loh.
 She trains and teaches students from different countries.
 Ms. Jin Loh is a Classical and Jazz pianist.
 She received many years of formal trainings in both Classical music and Professional Jazz piano playings.
-Ms. Jin Loh has 21 years of music teaching experiences.
+Ms. Jin Loh has been teaching music for more than 20 years.

 How to Play Jazz Piano?